Appclusive/Net.Appclusive.Docs/README.md

 1. [**latest**](http://docs.appclusive.net/en/latest), which contains the current version version (taken from the `master` branch)
 2. [**develop**](http://docs.appclusive.net/en/develop), which holds the pre-release content of the next version (taken from the `develop` branch)

 For every major version we release, we will create a separate version (following the [semver](http://semver.org) scheme).
-The next published version to expect is `4.0.0` (which we expect for end of 2017Q1).
+The next published version will be `4.1.0` (which we expect for end of 2017Q2).

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.